salvis2/terraform-aws/README.md

   - `terraform plan`
   - `terraform apply`
 - Make new aws keys and a new profile for them, configure in terminal
-  - `aws configure --profile eksbot`
+  - `aws configure --profile eksctlbot`
 - Go to eksctl directory and make the cluster
   - `./create_cluster.sh`
 - Install JupyterHub Helm chart onto cluster